robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 }
 ```

+First it sets up commit lint to ensure your commits meet the conventional commits standard.
+This means you can't commit unless you

+Second it sets up a git hook to run commitlint on `commit-msg`,
+which means your commit will fail if it doens't meet the standard.

 Next add this script to your **package.json**.

 ```json
 "release": "standard-version"
 ```

-This means you can perform a release with [npm run](https://docs.npmjs.com/cli/run-script).
+Now you can perform a release with [npm run](https://docs.npmjs.com/cli/run-script).
 Like this:

 ```bash